Speeding up E2B

 Tip: Hold down the SHIFT key just as E2B starts to boot to install the grub4dos USB 2.0 driver.

-Here are some ways to speed up the E2B menu system…
+Here are some other ways to speed up the E2B menu system…

 1. Reduce the number of files in the MAINMENU folder

 When E2B boots, it enumerates all the files in the \_ISO\MAINMENU folder and any files in sub-folders under that.
 The more files there are, the longer it will take to get to the Main Menu.
 You can move files to the other menu folders to improve the initial boot time.
-If you really want to keep a lot of files under the MAINMENU folder, then consider using FASTLOAD…
+If you really want to keep a lot of files under the MAINMENU folder, then use set QMENU=1 (see above) or consider using FASTLOAD…

 2. FASTLOAD (the Main menu is cached after the first boot)